wirelineio/wns/testnet/README.md

 Check-in the genesis transaction file created in `~/.wnsd/config/gentx` to the `wns/testnet/gentx` folder.

-Get the root account address.
+Get the validator account address.

 ```bash
 $ wnscli keys show root -a